Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: RQ1: Effectiveness of UI Matching

-We observe several interesting trends in Figure~\ref{Hit Rates}: 1) When N=1, the Hit Ratio for \vistatool{} and \watertool{} has already reached around 50\%, while \edtool{}'s Hit Ratio is only 30.9\%.
-This indicates that the top candidate selected by \vistatool{} and \watertool{} already effectively hits ground truth, whereas \edtool's advantage is less evident.
-2) When N increases, the Hit Ratios for \vistatool{} and \watertool{} increase slowly.
-Even when N grows to 10, their Hit Ratios only increase by less than 25\% compared to when N is 1.
-In contrast, \edtool{}'s Hit Ratio gradually increases, reaching 68.3\% when N=5; and when N=9 and 10, Edit Distance's Hit Ratio reaches 84.2\% and 90.1\%, respectively.
-Hence, if the number of selected candidates is expanded to the top 10 elements in the candidate list, \edtool{} is more likely to hit the ground truth element compared to \vistatool{} and \watertool{}, leading to more potential improvement when combining with ChatGPT.
+We employ metrics commonly used in evaluating top-N recommendation task~\cite{Hit_Ratio_old}: Top-K Hit Ratio (HR, or Recall, in this study, the proportion of experimental instances in which the top N candidates selected by each baseline contain ground truth in the candidate list).
+Figure ~\ref{Hit Rates} depicts the variation of Hit Ratio with increasing values of N for the three baselines.
+We observe several interesting trends in Figure~\ref{Hit Rates}: 1) When N=1, the Hit Ratio for \vistatool{} and \watertool{} is already around 50\%, while \edtool{}'s is only 30.9\%.
+This indicates that the top candidate of \vistatool{} and \watertool{} already effectively hits ground truth, whereas \edtool's advantage is less evident.
+2) As N increases, the Hit Ratios for \vistatool{} and \watertool{} increase slowly.
+Even at N=10, their Hit Ratios only increase by less than 25\% compared to when N is 1.
+In contrast, \edtool{}'s Hit Ratio gradually increases, reaching 68.3\%, 84.2\%, and 90.1\% when N is 5, 9, and 10, respectively.
+Hence, if expanding the number of selected candidates to the top 10 in the candidate list, \edtool{} is more likely to hit the ground truth element compared to \vistatool{} and \watertool{}, leading to more potential improvement when combined with ChatGPT.